kyverno/website/content/en/docs/Tracing/tempo-walkthrough.md

 kubectl run nginx --image=nginx
 ```

-After that, navigate to the [Grafana explore page](http://localhost/grafana/explore) and search for traces with the following criterias:
+After that, navigate to the [Grafana explore page](http://localhost/grafana/explore), select `Tempo` in the top left drop down list, click on the `Search` tab, and search for traces with the following criterias:
 - Service name: `kyverno`, every trace define a service name and all traces coming from Kyverno will use the `kyverno` service name
 - Span name: `ADMISSION POST /validate/fail`, every span define a span name and root spans created by Kyverno when receiving an admission request have their name computed from the http operation and path (`ADMISSION <HTTP OPERATION> <HTTP PATH>`, the validate `/validate/fail` path indicates indicates that it's a validating webhook that was configured to fail the admission request in case of error).

-Alternatively you can browse [this URL](http://localhost/grafana/explore?left={"queries":[{"queryType":"nativeSearch","serviceName":"kyverno","spanName":"ADMISSION POST /validate/fail"}]}), that should open the Grafana explore page showing the search tab configured with the criterias mentioned above.

 The list should show the trace for the previous `Pod` creation request: